rrmn/rgtmx/README.md

-# webspeed
+# rgtmx
-This is an R/httr convenience wrapper for the GTmetrix API (and maybe others in the future)
+This is an convenience wrapper for the GTmetrix API